Conversation Interface

 Math Formula Engine:

-• KaTeX renders faster because it is specifically optimized for performance.
+• KaTeX renders faster because it is specifically designed for performance optimization;

-• MathJax renders slower but is more comprehensive, supporting more mathematical symbols and commands.
+• MathJax renders more slowly but is more feature-complete and supports more mathematical symbols and commands.

 Message Font Size:

-Adjusts the font size of the conversation interface.
+Adjust the font size in the conversation interface.

 Input Settings